dan-mcm/cnc-db/README.md

 ### **leaderboard** table

-Used for keep our top players data - easier for the frontend to parse.
+Used for keep our top players data - easier for the frontend to parse

 |index |           player_name            | season |    rank    | position | points | wins | loses | played | winrate|
 |-------|----------------------------------|--------|------------|----------|--------|------|-------|--------|---------|